nywinewench/nywinewench.github.io/_posts/2011-3-17-Getting-Swoony-In-Constantia.md

 We found Brad and I started gushing like a ten-year-old girl at a Justin Bieber concert about how much I loved his wines, including the totally-Chinon-oh-my-god-it’s-real-cab-franc cab franc.
 Brad dropped everything from his extremely busy day to get us some tank samples of different sauvignon blanc vineyards.
 Hussey’s Vlei, my favorite of their two sauv blancs, is the more jalapeno-tomatillo peppery style with serious depth, while the Constantia sauv blanc shows more tropical fruit character.

-In true winemaker fashion, Hermann was ready for a beer after our tasting, and at the risk of continuing the creeper-stalker-teenybopper-groupie image I chased him through the tasting room pointing my camera at his rear end to grab this photo.
+In true winemaker fashion, Hermann was ready for a beer after our tasting, and at the risk of continuing the creeper-stalker-teenybopper-groupie image I chased him through the tasting room pointing my camera at his rear end to grab the photo at the bottom of this page.
 I think it was worth it.

 ![hermann](/photos/hermann.jpg "Backside of winemaker with beer in each pocket")